GoFetchDeliveries/api/endpoints/webhooks.md

 `:webhook_name` URL parameter can be one of the following:

 * **job_status**.
-The webhook URL will be requested when the status of your delivery job changes.
+Sent when the status of your delivery job changes.
 The job ID and the new state of the job will be passed, for example:

 ```
 https://website.net/webhook?job_id=b3131f1d&state=delivering
 ```

 * **notification**.
-The webhook is called to send you a notification about a job.
+This webhook is called to send you a notification.
 The job ID and the notification name of the job parameters will be passed, for example:

 ```
 https://website.net/webhook?job_id=b3131f1d&notification=fetcher_approaching_dropoff